Praise be to Allah.

 سَدِّدُوا وَقَارِبُوا، وَاعْلَمُوا أَنْ لَنْ يُدْخِلَ أَحَدَكُمْ عَمَلُهُ الْجَنَّةَ، وَأَنَّ أَحَبَّ الأَعْمَالِ أَدْوَمُهَا إِلَى اللَّهِ، وَإِنْ قَلَّ

 “Do good deeds properly, sincerely and moderately.
 Know that your deeds will not make you enter Paradise and that the most beloved deed to Allah's is the most regular and constant even if it were little.”

 He disregarded excessiveness and preferred a simple and balanced life.
-He was consistent in his actions, even if it were little.
+He was consistent in his actions, even if they were little.
 Despite going through a lot of challenges, the Prophet s.a.w. smiled the most.
-In other words, he had a strong sense of hope.
+He had a strong sense of hope.

 In a time when women were not yet given their rightful position in society, Prophet Muhammad s.a.w. treated his daughters with the utmost respect and he wasn’t shy to show it to others.
 In a hadith narrated by Sayyidatina Aisyah r.a:

 إِذَا دَخَلَتْ عَلَى النَّبِيِّ صلى الله عليه وسلم قَامَ إِلَيْهَا فَقَبَّلَهَا وَأَجْلَسَهَا فِي مَجْلِسِهِ وَكَانَ النَّبِيُّ صلى الله عليه وسلم إِذَا دَخَلَ عَلَيْهَا قَامَتْ مِنْ مَجْلِسِهَا فَقَبَّلَتْهُ وَأَجْلَسَتْهُ فِي مَجْلِسِهَا